roots/sage/README.md

 # [Shoestrap](https://github.com/aristath/shoestrap)

 Shoestrap is a WordPress theme that’s based on [HTML5 Boilerplate](http://html5boilerplate.com/) and [Bootstrap from Twitter](http://twitter.github.com/bootstrap/).
-The logic behind it and a big part of it's code was inspired from the amazing [Roots theme](http://rootstheme.com ).
+The logic behind it and a big part of it's code was taken from the amazing [Roots theme](http://rootstheme.com ).
 It is built in a modular way, allowing developers to properly organize their code and templates.

 ### Caution to themers: